chromealex/ecs-submodule/ECSAddons/DataConfigGenerator/README.md

 ### Custom Parsers

-If you need to parse some custom data, you can write your own implementation, just define struct with interface ```IParser```:
+If you need to parse some custom data, you can write your own implementation, just define struct with ```IParser``` interface:
 ```csharp
 public struct Vector2IntParser : IParser {